Where Does Metastatic Ovarian Cancer Spread To?

 How do I know if my ovarian cancer has spread?

-Early symptoms of ovarian cancer may include persistent bloating, abdominal discomfort, trouble eating and urinary urgency.
+Early symptoms of ovarian cancer may include persistent bloating, abdominal distention or discomfort, trouble eating and urinary urgency.
 However, not all women with ovarian cancer will experience symptoms in its early stages.
 Additionally, these symptoms are also associated with many other, more common conditions, so the presence of one or more of these symptoms does not necessarily mean you have ovarian cancer.

 When ovarian cancer reaches an advanced stage and spreads to other areas of the body, symptoms are much more likely to occur.
 Additional symptoms at this stage may include:

 - Vomiting and nausea

 If you are experiencing any symptoms associated with ovarian cancer, it is important to consult with your gynecologic oncologist to receive an accurate diagnosis and treatment plan.